mozilla/http-observatory/httpobs/docs/api.md

 ### Retrieve scanner states

 This returns the state of the scanner.
 It can be useful for determining how busy the HTTP Observatory is.
-Returns a [Scanner state](#Scanner_state) object.
+Returns a [Scanner state object](#scanner-state).

 **API Call:** `getScannerStates`<br>
 **API Method:** `GET`

 Example:
+* `/api/v1/getScannerStates`

 ## Response Objects

-### Grade Distribution
+### Grade distribution

 Example:
 ```json